 You're standing at the track.
-Now, the sign says 800 meters.
-That's why your watch says half a mile.
+The sign says 800 meters.
+Your watch says half a mile.
 They're the same thing, right?

 Not quite.
 And that tiny difference?
 It adds up.